 No fees are required for Start Clinics; however, pre-registration is required.
 Spots are limited and are filled on a first-come, first-served basis.
 Register for Start Clinics online HERE.

-Start Clinics are offered seasonally, February through October.
+Start Clinics are offered year round, once per month for all enrolled swimmers.
 Start Clinics are held on Saturday afternoons and usually consist of 30 minutes of dive practice and 15 minutes of swim racing.

-Swimmers enrolled in Swim Team 1, Swim Team 2, Swim Team 3, or Fitness class, Competitive 1 and Competitive 2 are encouraged to attend Start Clinics.
+Swimmers enrolled in Swim Team on-site, Competitive 1 & 2, and High School Prep are encouraged to attend Start Clinics.
 Swimmers enrolled in Summer Swim Team are welcome to attend in June and July.